google/skia/site/docs/dev/design/pdftheory.md

 #### _Font subsetting_

 Many fonts, especially fonts with CJK support are fairly large, so it is desirable to subset them.
-Chrome uses the SFNTLY package to provide subsetting support to Skia for TrueType fonts.
+Chrome uses the HarfBuzz subsetter to provide subsetting support to Skia for TrueType fonts.

 ### Shaders